 - Women with cancer who are about to undergo chemotherapy that can cause their ovaries to be unable to make eggs in the future

 - Women who are undergoing In Vitro Fertilization who do not feel comfortable freezing all or any embryos

-- Women in their 30's who want to delay child bearing
+- o Women in their 30's who are delaying child bearing

 - 24-CHR screen.